How to Cope with Fear of Failure

 You may want to take a moment to download Your Role in Supporting the Bariatric Surgery Patient.
 (479kb PDF file*) It outlines:

 - Tips for your family members or friends

-Lastly, consider taking them with you to a JFK for Life Bariatric Support Group meeting.
+Lastly, consider attending a JFK for Life Bariatric Support Group meeting.
 JFK for Life Bariatric Support Group meetings are normally held the the second Tuesday and third Thursday of each month at 6:30pm at the JFK for Life Offices, 98 James Street, Suite 212, Edison NJ.
 It is run by the JFK for Life Program Coordintor and a Registered Dietician and has guest speakers on topics of interest to bariatric patients.
 The Bariatric Support Group schedule page is kept current with any schedule changes.